 Top tip

 - Don't skimp on the garlic!
-The garlic gives the Beef Caldereta a very robust and earthy flavor.
+The garlic gives the Beef Caldereta with cheese a very robust and earthy flavor.
 So I like to use a lot of it in this recipe.

-- The trick to cutting the meat easier and more evenly - Cut the meat while it's still partly frozen.
+- The trick to cutting the meat easier and more evenly is to cut the meat while it's still partly frozen.

 FAQ for Beef Caldereta